rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 The report can be found at [sample-3.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-3.ncu-rep) in which we can see that:

 - `RowSumLL` runs in 0.52 ms,
 - `RowSumLR` runs in 1.14 ms (+120%).
 The memory workload analysis section says: *"On average, only 4.0 of the 32 bytes transmitted per sector are utilized by each thread"*.
 This is the worst case scenario with FP32 numbers, and it is caused by the huge stride between elements on the same line of `A_LR`.
 Moreover, the L1 cache is used a lot, whereas `RowSumLL` does not use it at all.
-The reason for the cache usage is clear: the `j`-th memory request `A_LR(i,j)` fetches a segment of memory into cache, that is hit during the `j+1`-th memory request `A_LR(i,j+1)`, performed by the same thread.
+The reason for the cache usage is clear: the `j`-th memory access `A_LR(i,j)` fetches a segment of memory into cache, that is hit during the `j+1`-th memory access `A_LR(i,j+1)`, performed by the same thread.

 **Note:** A non-coalesced write of some data that is later re-loaded by the same thread is especially bad for performance, as it needs to invalidate caches.
 A single non-coalesced write can invalidate a sector in L1, and L2, requiring the data to be fetched potentially all the way from DRAM for the next load.

 **Note:** On CPU (either during a serial execution, or via OpenMP/threads) the optimal data layout is opposite to the GPU one!
-Since there are typically much fewer CPU threads than parallelized elements, we want to favor caching instead of coalescing.
-For our example, each CPU thread will deal with several rows of the matrix and benefit from caching.
-The default layout for multidimensional views in Kokkos is LayoutLeft (column-major) on device, and LayoutRight (row-major) on host.
+The reason is quite subtle and out of scope for this blog.
+But as a result, the default layout for multidimensional views in Kokkos is LayoutLeft (column-major) on device, and LayoutRight (row-major) on host.
 I believe that this is due to historical reasons; algorithms from the Trilinos library that is built upon Kokkos are working on multi-dimensional views where the number of rows far exceeds the number of columns, and are therefore parallelized along rows.
 Refer to [this section of the 2nd module of the Kokkos lectures series](https://www.youtube.com/watch?v=O-asHTtO7O4&t=4337s) for more discussions on this topic.
+But beware !
+It does not mean that LayoutLeft is always better on GPU and LayoutRight is always better on CPU.
+It always depends on how you parallelize !

 For simulations on unstructured meshes, I recommend using [Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve) re-ordering of the mesh elements.
 For our CFD code TRUST, this enabled an overall +20% speedup due to better coalescing (congrats to [Adrien Bruneton](https://www.linkedin.com/in/adrien-bruneton-7bb0ba94/)).